rafaeltxc/webSocket-backend-module/README.md

 # WebSocket protocol implementation

 ### Overview
-On going TypeScript Back-End api to be used as a chat application.
-Being built concurrently with [web-crawler](https://github.com/rafaeltxc/web-crawler/tree/main).
-Back-end module for [webSocket-frontend-module](https://github.com/rafaeltxc/webSocket-frontend-module).
+On going TypeScript Back-End api to be used within a chat application.
+Being built concurrently with [webSocket-frontend-module](https://github.com/rafaeltxc/webSocket-frontend-module).

 ### Features
 The TypeScript back-end is designed to support various chat functionalities, including: